Mon- Sat: 10-4:30 PM

 2. Leave the picking to us.

-Look, touch, and smell – but don’t plant it if you didn’t pick it.
+Look, touch, and smell – but don’t pick it if you didn’t plant it.
 Flowers and vegetables are grown for display and educational purposes only.

 3. Help us keep the Garden clean.